omn0mn0m/omn0mn0m.github.io/content/en/blog/breaking-the-chains-6.md

 tags:
 - privacy
 ---
+**tl;dr** I'm getting off Facebook.
+Scroll to the bottom for other ways to reach me.

 In four days, I will be deleting my Facebook as part of my year-long journey in taking back what little digital privacy I still can.
 As with all privacy and security related topics for my New Year's resolution, there has to be a blog post about it so that people can follow along on their own journey.

 # Why Leave Facebook